ordina-jworks/ordina-jworks.github.io/_posts/2024-01-18-fido-passkey.md

 </div>
 ```

-Paste the following code in the `user.component.html` file.
+Paste the following code in the `user.component.html` file.\
+We show this welcome screen for the user when the login is successful.
 ```html
 <p>Welcome</p>
 ```